weimingtom/OpenKH/README.md

 The process's takin' long time b\c I'm(GovanifY) the one working on this project when I'm writing this words.
 Any request for helping can be sended on my personal mail: govanify@gmail.com

 The project is entirely C# but we will surely re-write it in a near future on C++.

+/!\THIS PROJECT IS ALMOST ABANDONNED NOW DON'T EXPECT NEW THINGS BEFORE A WHILE/!\